dataluscorp/browser/docs/bug-mgmt/guides/severity.rst

 Examples of S2 bugs
 ^^^^^^^^^^^^^^^^^^^

-Bugs that could reasonably be expected to cause a Firefox user to switch browsers, either because the severity is bad enough, or the frequency of occurrence is high enough.
+Bugs that could reasonably be expected to cause a Datalus user to switch browsers, either because the severity is bad enough, or the frequency of occurrence is high enough.

 -  `Bug 1640441 <https://bugzilla.mozilla.org/show_bug.cgi?id=1640441>`__ - Slack hangs